Before You Buy Another AI Tool, Answer These 12 Questions

 - Useful

-Then run that pilot for 30–90 days.
+Run that pilot for 30–90 days.

 Measure time saved, errors reduced, or speed improved.